cnegru38/memory-game-demo/README.md

 - To implement MVVM and more readily use it in future projects

 💡 What To Expect In The Future : Just because I've turned in this project does not mean I'm finished working on it!
 I believe any project can be perfected through hard work and perseverance and wish to further improve my game by adding:
-  - a game saving feature to go back to any unfinished games
   - a pause button
   - sound effects
   - different timer settings for each game mode